| MARILYN MONROESHE WAS ON DRUGS AND ABOUT TO SPILL

 Cuban Missile Crisis.[citation

-According to the broadcast, Lawford told police that he
+needed] According to the broadcast, Lawford told police that he

 spoke to Monroe on the phone shortly before her death, that